djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/hands-on-lab-buisness-automation.md

 ## Orchestrate Agent

-In Orchestrate, we will create main agents, as outlined below:
+In Orchestrate, we will create our main agent, as outlined below:

 ### Product Agent